DIPx69/Last-Try/README.md

 - **See Active Items** Players can view their active items and their effects.

-- **Leveling System:** The game has a leveling system where players can gain experience points by mining resources and completing other tasks.
+- **Leveling System:** The game has a leveling system where players can gain experience points by mining resources.
 As players level up, they can unlock new features and abilities.

 - **And More:** The game features additional features that enhance the player experience and gameplay.